Master the minor scales in 8 steps!

 Using the CAGED system as our foundation, we can build five Minor Pentatonic shapes on the guitar fretboard.
 Instead of calling these positions 1-5, we call them by their CAGED name.

-This is the starting point to master the minor modes and all other minor scales on the guitar.
+This is the starting point for mastering the minor modes and all other minor scales on the guitar.

-Make it a daily routine and you will get there, just don’t forget to play songs as well as without actual musical examples, these scales are simply patterns without any real meaning.
+Make it a daily routine and you will get there, but don’t forget to play songs as well, without actual musical examples, these scales are simply patterns without any real meaning.

-Using the video lessons demonstrating this in Am, you can move on once you practiced in all other keys as well.
+Using the video lessons demonstrating this in Am, you can move on once you have practised in all other keys as well.

 Connect Minor Pentatonic shapes – Step 2

-Once each shape is firmly under your fingers, it’s time to connect them all.
+Once each shape is firmly under your fingers, it’s time to connect your Minor Pentatonic.
+The video lessons demonstrate this in Am.

-The video lessons demonstrate this in Am, all you have to do is continue through all keys.
+When you can play along with the video lessons in Am, all you have to do is continue through all remaining keys.

 Minor Blues – Step 3

-Since you know your Minor Pentatonic so well by now, this is easy!
+Since you know your Minor Pentatonic so well by now, this is easy and also the first step to understanding that you can soon build any minor scale.

 Conspirian – Step 4

 My own scale!
-Conspirian is the scale everybody plays but doesn’t have a name for it.
+The Conspirian scale is the one everybody plays but doesn’t have a name for.
+It’s the perfect shortcut for blues and jazz blanket scale soloing.

 Aeolian – Step 5